Lobopodia: Definitions

-The Lobopodian concept varies from author to author.
-Its most general as well as the most limited sense refers to a suite of mainly Cambrian worm-like panarthropod taxa with lobopods – for example Aysheaia, Hallucigenia and Xenusion, members which were traditionally united as "xenusians" or "xenusiids" (class Xenusia).
-The dinocaridid genera Pambdelurion and Kerygmachela may also be regarded as lobopodians, eventually referred as "gilled lobopodians" or "gilled lobopod".
-Under such definitions, "Lobopodia" compose of only extinct taxa, and widely accepted as an informal, paraphyletic grade in correspond to the crown-group of three extant panarthropod phyla: Onychophora (velvet worms), Tardigrada (waterbears) and Arthropoda (arthropods).
+The lobopodian concept varies from author to author.
+Its most general sense refers to a suite of mainly Cambrian worm-like panarthropod taxa possessing lobopods – for example, Aysheaia, Hallucigenia, and Xenusion – which were traditionally united as "Xenusians" or "Xenusiids" (class Xenusia).
+Certain Dinocaridid genera, such as Opabinia, Pambdelurion, and Kerygmachela, may also be regarded as lobopodians, sometimes referred to more specifically as "gilled lobopodians" or "gilled lobopods".
+This traditional, informal usage of "Lobopodia" treats it as an evolutionary grade, including only extinct Panarthropods near the base of crown Panarthropoda.
+Crown Panarthropoda comprises the three extant Panarthropod phyla – Onychophora (velvet worms), Tardigrada (waterbears), and Arthropoda (arthropods) – as well as their most recent common ancestor and all of its descendants.
+Thus, in this usage, Lobopodia consists of various basal Panarthropods.
+This corresponds to "A" in the image to the left.